Toronto Ornithological Club

 History

 The Toronto Ornithological Club (TOC) was established by Toronto area birders in order to facilitate cooperation and communication concerning ornithological studies within the Toronto area and between Toronto and other ornithological centres.
-The club maintains records of bird sightings each year in Toronto and adjoining areas.
-Meetings generally include a short paper on an ornithological topic by one of the members or a guest speaker
+The club maintained records of bird sightings each year in Toronto and adjoining areas until 2011.
+Present records by members are now submitted to E-Bird.
+Meetings generally include a short paper on an ornithological topic by one of the members or a guest speaker.

 The formation of the TOC was first proposed in the fall of 1933 by Jim Baillie, Ott Devitt, Stu Downing, Bill Emery, Hubert Richardson, and R. Art Smith, who met to discuss the purpose of such a club, its proposed constitution, and to draw up a list of possible members.
 The first meeting was held on January 5, 1934; in addition to the founders, the meeting was attended by Albert Allin, Ed Deacon, John Edmonds, J.H.
 Fleming, Paul Harrington, Cliff Hope, Bob Lindsay, Thomas McIlwraith, Ross Rutter, Terry Shortt, Lester Snyder, Herb Southam, Murray Speirs, and Stuart Thompson.
 The charter members immediately voted to make J.H.
 Fleming an honorary member.